 For the past five years I have been working personally with Eric H. Innes, D.C., a chiropractor who has specialized in Nutrition and Energy Balancing for over 20 years.
 He has shown me that the body is an electronic computer that requires air, food, sun and water.
 When the body gets depleted in any one of these areas, it becomes unbalanced.
 Through his hands on research he has found that balance happens in our chemical body when the food ingested is high in protein, and low in fat and low in carbohydrates.
-Dr. Innes has found that eating the following foods in this combination maintains a high energy, high performing, and healthy body:
+Dr. Innes has found that eating the following foods in this combination maintains a high energy, high performing, healthy body:

-- Carbohydrates: brown rice, oats, millet, vegetables, fresh fruit for sweets (not fruit juices)
+- Carbohydrates: brown rice, oats, millet

-- Protein: all meats except pork & shellfish
+- Protein: all meats except pork & shellfish, vegetables

-- Fats: olive oil and butter
+- Fats: Canola and olive oil

+- Fresh fruits, not fruit juices, for sweets

 Fruits are easy to digest and can satisfy cravings for sweets.
-Fruits should be eaten by themselves, making them an ideal food for the golf course.
+They should be eaten by themselves, which make them an ideal food for the golf course.